kebsOps/dareyio-pbl/Project21.md

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/617cc40a-f14c-4dcd-a3df-b1045a22c3b9)

+## AWS CLOUD RESOURCES FOR KUBERNETES CLUSTER

+As we already know, we need some machines to run the control plane and the worker nodes.
+In this section, we will provision EC2 Instances required to run the K8s cluster.
+<
+Terraform IaC tool was my preferred tool for this project

+The following resources were setup:

+- VPC
+- DHCP
+- Internet Gateway
+- Route Tables
+- Security Groups for Cluster
+- Network Load Balancer and Listener
+- Target Groups
+- 6 EC2 Instances 3 Master 3 Worker

  [Link to terraform code ](https://github.com/kebsOps/k8s-cluster-from-ground-up)

 ## PREPARE THE SELF-SIGNED CERTIFICATE AUTHORITY AND GENERATE TLS CERTIFICATES

 ### The following components running on the Master node will require TLS certificates.
 - kube-controller-manager
 - kube-scheduler